Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 If your liver pain is caused by an underlying condition such as viral hepatitis or autoimmune liver disease, treatment may involve:

-• Antiviral medications to treat viral hepatitis.
+• Antiviral medications are used to treat viral hepatitis.

 • Surgery or other interventional procedures to remove tumours or growths.